 Surroundings: Besides acting as the gateway to Downtown, Union Square is a short walk from the Flatiron District, stands convenient to Midtown and is the site of the Greenmarket, the city’s best open-air farmer’s market, open Wednesdays and weekends.
 Good shopping and oodles of restaurants, from fancy (11 Madison Park) to fun (the Coffee Shop, Steak Frites) are nearby.
 The East Village, New York University and Washington Square are a short walk.
 SoHo, Tribeca, Nolita and the Financial District, though slightly further afield, are easy to reach.
 And the subway station and bus stops are steps away.

 Back story: Opened in 2000, this was W’s fourth foray into New York, following the W New York, the W Tuscany and the W Court (the latter two, no longer affiliated with W, joined the British-run St. Giles group in 2010).
 As mentioned above, the building was built in 1911 to house the New York office of Guardian Life Insurance of America and is an official historic landmark.
 In 1998, the Guardian Life relocated to newer, larger digs near Wall Street.
 Rooms, restaurants, ballrooms and bars were renovated in 2012.
 Redesigns and renovations to the main lobby and “living room” lounge wrapped in 2013.
 In 2014, the restaurant changed from Todd English Olives to Irvington.

-Keep in mind: Though free in the lobby, there’s a fee for WiFi in the rooms.
-Interior rooms are dark.
+Keep in mind: Interior rooms are dark.